 Social capital behaves just like money in the bank.
 Nobody has unlimited amounts.
 And every time you spend some capital, your balance decreases.
 When you have a lot of social capital, people are much more likely to pay attention to things you say, and act favorably on requests you make.
 Used wisely, you can spend your social capital in ways that protect a great many animals.
 But just like money in the bank, you can also misspend your social capital or let it fritter away.

 So seek out news stories about the various benefits of going vegan, and share a link along with a well-crafted ask.
-The greater your variety of asks, the more people will say yes to one of them, so avoid making every one of your asks a repetition of the “go vegan” mantra.
+The greater your variety of asks, the more people will say yes to one of them, so avoid making every one of your social media posts a repetition of the “go vegan” mantra.
 I like to work the phrase “why not…” into my asks, in order to directly request a specific change of behavior.

-• Even if you’re only a part-time vegan, you owe it to yourself to explore Middle Eastern cuisine.
+- Even if you’re only a part-time vegan, you owe it to yourself to explore Middle Eastern cuisine.
 There are so many fantastic options!
 Link.

-• Vegan sushi is simultaneously fancy and easy to make.
+- Vegan sushi is simultaneously fancy and easy to make.
 Why not give it a go?
 Link.

-• If you’d like to cook more vegan meals, get your hands on the quickest and easiest cookbook you can find.
+- If you’d like to cook more vegan meals, get your hands on the quickest and easiest cookbook you can find.
 Start with one from the “Easy Vegan Cookbooks” section here: Link.

-• One of the easiest and most satisfying ways to improve your diet is to explore the vegan options of a new cuisine: Link.
+- One of the easiest and most satisfying ways to improve your diet is to explore the vegan options of a new cuisine: Link.

-• If you’re not vegan, why not think in terms of going vegan in your kitchen?
+- If you’re not vegan, why not think in terms of going vegan in your kitchen?
 It’s the single biggest step you can take toward a vegan diet.
-Yet the commitment is relatively minor since you still have the freedom to eat whatever you want when dining out.
+Yet the commitment is relatively minor, since you still have the freedom to eat whatever you want when dining out.

 Spreadsheets & Online Calendars for Social Media

-Our vegan information page is a great place to copy some valuable links onto your spreadsheet.
+My vegan information page is a great place to copy some valuable links onto your spreadsheet.
 Any of your favorite vegan websites will offer additional resources of interest to non-vegans.

 Stay in Touch with Reality